 - 1:30 p.m.: Program ends

-When purchased in advance on Brown Paper Tickets, lunch costs $15 for members, $18 for non-members, $10 for youth under 25, and $10 for coffee and a cookie (no meal).
+Lunch costs $25 for members, $30 for non-members, $10 for youth under 25, and $10 for coffee and a cookie (no meal).
 Reservations are strongly encouraged so that we can plan an appropriate amount of seating and food for the expected audience.
-A limited number of tickets may be available at the door at the cost of $17 ($15 if paying by cash or check) for members and $20 for non-members.
+A limited number of tickets may be available at the door.
 The program is open to the public.